Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 - The *Screw* function uses two points given by the open line to create an initial vector to calculate the height and basic angle of the translation vector that is added to the "Spin" for each full rotation (see examples below).
-  If the vector is created with only two vertices at the *same* (X, Y, Z) location (which won't give Blender a vector value for height), this will create a normal "Spin".
+  If the vector is created with only two vertices at the *same* (X, Y, Z) location (which will not give Blender a vector value for height), this will create a normal "Spin".
 - Having at least one vector line, you can add other closed support profiles that will follow this vector during the extrusions (See limitations).
 - The direction of the extrusions is calculated by two determinant factors,